SenthilNayagan/senthilnayagan.net/src/_posts/personal/personal-encounters/2024-06-18-unpleasant-experience-with-crocs-india/index.md

 # The initial excitement

-For the first time, I decided to order a pair of crocs slides from <a href="https://www.crocs.in/" target="_blank">crocs india</a>.
+For the first time, I decided to order a pair of Crocs slides from <a href="https://www.crocs.in/" target="_blank">Crocs India</a>.
 During the checkout process, I carefully entered my billing and shipping addresses, ensuring there would be no confusion about where my slides should be delivered.
 The invoice generated post-payment confirmed that both addresses were correctly recorded, with the shipping address clearly marked as the destination.

 # The frustration begins